eslint/rfcs/designs/2024-hooks-for-test-cases/README.md

 - **Why not use `beforeEach` to achieve the same functionality?**
   - While `beforeEach` is effective for common setups applied across all tests in a suite, it falls short when different tests require unique setups.
 Using `beforeEach` for such cases would necessitate complex conditional logic to differentiate setups, leading to harder-to-maintain and less readable code.
-The `setup` property, on the other hand, allows for context-specific configurations directly within each test case, making the tests easier to read and maintain.
+The `before` property, on the other hand, allows for context-specific configurations directly within each test case, making the tests easier to read and maintain.
-- **How would the new `setup` property affect existing test cases?**
+- **How would the new `before` property affect existing test cases?**
-  - The `setup` property is an opt-in feature.
+  - The `before` property is an opt-in feature.
 Existing test cases will remain unaffected as they do not utilize this new property.
-Only test cases that specifically define the `setup` function will be impacted.
+Only test cases that specifically define the `before` function will be impacted.
     Since `RuleTester` invalidates the unknown props in test cases, no existing users should be affected.
     This ensures backward compatibility and does not force any changes on users who prefer existing testing methodology.
-- **Will the `setup` property introduce performance overhead?**
+- **Will the `before` property introduce performance overhead?**
-  - While the execution of individual `setup` functions could introduce some overhead, it is comparable to the overhead introduced by `beforeEach` hook.
-Users are encouraged to keep their setup functions lightweight and efficient.
+  - While the execution of individual `before` functions could introduce some overhead, it is comparable to the overhead introduced by `beforeEach` hook.
+Users are encouraged to keep their `before` functions lightweight and efficient.
 The benefit of having isolated and context-specific setups typically outweighs the minor performance costs, especially in complex testing scenarios.
-- **What if users require a `teardown` function?**
+- **What if users require a teardown function?**
-  - I can add it to my implementation.
+  - They could use the corresponding `after` property for that purpose.
-- **What are the specific use cases where `setup` is more beneficial than existing solutions?**
+- **What are the specific use cases where `before` is more beneficial than existing solutions?**
-  - The setup property is particularly beneficial in scenarios where:
+  - The `before` property is particularly beneficial in scenarios where:
     - Different test cases require different environmental configurations;
     - Tests need to be highly readable and maintainable, with a preparation logic kept closely to each test case;
     - Users need to avoid the complexity of conditional logic in shared hooks like `beforeEach`.